jdrakes21/jdrakes21/README.md

 # Hi there 👋
-I'm **Jervon Drakes**, a Computer Science student, researcher, and data science enthusiast passionate about human-centered AI, sports analytics, and impactful technology!
+I'm **Jervon Drakes**, a recent Computer Science graduate, researcher, and data science enthusiast passionate about human-centered AI, sports analytics, and impactful technology!

 ---